 Larger shrine complexes like this one sell charms or omamori, prayer plaques or ema, and other material.

 When I was in Japan on this trip I heard far more Russian than English spoken by foreign visitors.
 But I saw more English wishes written on votive plaques than Russian.
 So, at least from a Bayesian point of view, English speakers are far more likely than Russian speakers to write wishes on votive plaques.

-Buddhism was officially introduced into Japan in 552 CE, by monks visiting from Korea.
+Buddhism was officially introduced into Japan from Korea in 552 CE.
 Buddhism had spread from India into Central Asia, and then moved along the Silk Road after that travel network was established in the 2nd century BCE.
 The monk Zhang Quian traveled along the Silk Road between 138 and 126 BCE, and Buddhism was officially introduced into China in 65 CE.
 Buddhism next spread to Korea.

 In 607 the Emperor of Japan sent an envoy to China to obtain more sutras.
 By 627 there were 46 Buddhist temples in Japan, staffed by 816 priests and 569 nuns.

 Buddhism wasn't a practical movement.
 It wasn't for the masses.
 For its first few centuries in Japan, Buddhism was staffed by educated priests who prayed for the prosperity of the nation and the Imperial house.
 Uneducated and unordained "people's priests" ministered to the common people, practicing a combination of Daoist and Buddhist philosophy plus some local elements of shamanism.